thomashan/agentic/mcp/README.md

 2. The MCP client forwards the request to the appropriate MCP server.
 3. The MCP server retrieves the required data from a database or API.
 4. The response is sent back to the AI model via the MCP client.

+### MCP Server

+The main methods for spinning up an MCP server locally are:

+* npx
+* uvx
+* docker

+## MCP with Open WebUI

+Open WebUI supports the Model Context Protocol (MCP) to enhance interactions with AI models.
+It allows users to define context, requirements, and constraints for model interactions, enabling more effective and controlled outputs.
+More information on using MCP with Open WebUI can be found in the [Open WebUI documentation](https://docs.openwebui.com/openapi-servers/mcp/).

+### Installation